yoyoismee/Sarkhans-Constitution-Generator/README.md

 ## Usage
-we provide Sarkhan's constitution in constitution.txt but you can have fun with your own country constitution by preprocess them into the same format (just have a look)
+we provide Sarkhan's constitution in constitution.txt but you can have fun with your own country constitution by preprocess them into the same format just [have a look at](https://github.com/yoyoismee/Sarkhans-Constitution-Generator/blob/master/constitution.txt)
 >>USE AT YOUR OWN RISK

 >>Hint: it seem to be a good idea to replace some word to avoid legal issue